A unifying framework for ghost-free Lorentz-invariant Lagrangian field theories

-To obtain the antisymmetric Kronecker delta, we assume the indices in the two chains are contracted with each others.
-Otherwise, the free indices will be contracted with those of single-index terms, which will add the indices of the additional terms to the other antisymmetric chains.
-The Lagrangians are again in the general form \eqref{gen-form}.
+To obtain the generalized Kronecker delta, we assume the indices in the two chains are contracted with each others.
+If free indices are allowed, they will be contracted with those of the harmless terms with single indices.
+This will effectively introduce the indices of the single-index terms to the antisymmetric chains.
+Therefore, the Lagrangians are again in the general form \eqref{gen-form}.